DavideTraini/ViT-Visual-Interpretability/README.md

 This repository can be directly downloaded and executed locally.
 The required libraries are displayed in Section [Requirements](#requirements)

-We provide a file called **Usage_example.ipynb** where the user can run the cells and visualize insertion AUC, deletion AUC and heatmaps of one or more images.
+In the **Implementation** folder we provide a file called **Usage_example.ipynb** where the user can run the cells and visualize insertion AUC, deletion AUC and heatmaps of one or more images.
 The code can be used both for ViT and DeiT explaination.
-In addition, this repository contains the following python files:
+In addition, this folder contains the following python files:
 - **utils**: contains some functions used for the visualization of AUCs and heatmaps.
 - **feature_extractor.py**: contains the definition of the feature extractor class used by ViT and DeiT models.
 - **hook.py**: contains the definition of the hook classes used by ViT and DeiT models.